Generating faster algorithms for d-Path Vertex Cover: Introduction

-We then apply the general framework to the problem of \textsc{$d$-PVC} and we are able to present algorithms with improved running times for some \textsc{$d$-PVC} problems when parameterized by the size of the solution $k$.
+Using our automated framework, we are able to present algorithms with improved running times for some \textsc{$d$-PVC} problems when parameterized by the size of the solution $k$.
 The results are summarized in \autoref{results-summary}.

-The only other approach to generating algorithms with provable worst-case running time upper bounds we are aware of is limited to algorithms for SAT~\cite{FedinK04,KojevnikovK06,Kulikov05}.
+\paragraph*{Further Related Work} The only other approach to generating algorithms with provable worst-case running time upper bounds we are aware of is limited to algorithms for SAT~\cite{FedinK04,KojevnikovK06,Kulikov05}.